 Explain that their doctor (or other trusted person) recommends they attend.

-Care at the Center is overseen by a registered nurse (RN) manager.
-The nurse ensures each client’s daily medication needs are met.
+Care at the Adult Day Center is overseen by a manager, and a director who is registered nurse (RN).
+Designated staff are trained to ensure that each client’s daily medication needs are met.

-The staff also includes trained caregivers, an activities coordinator, volunteers, and a meal preparation chef from the Agrace kitchen.
+Our staff also includes trained caregivers, an activities coordinator, a resource specialist, volunteers and a meal-preparation chef from the Agrace kitchen.
 Clients receive nutritious meals, with caregivers providing meal set-up and feeding assistance to meet each person’s cognitive, physical and emotional needs.

-Volunteer opportunities are available at the Center.
+Volunteers are welcome at the Day Center.
 Click for more information about becoming a volunteer today.